toyxyz/BEN2_ComfyUI/README.md

 ⭐ If you like the project, please give it a star! ⭐

 ## License
+Apache 2.0 License

-### OUTPUTS ARE NON-COMMERCIAL USE.
+### OUTPUTS CLEAR FOR COMMERCIAL USE

-While this is under an Apache 2.0 License, [PramaLLC](https://huggingface.co/PramaLLC/BEN) has restricted the use of their model from commercial use.
-Go to the [PramaLLC](https://huggingface.co/PramaLLC/BEN) page for more information about their model use restrictions.
+[PramaLLC](https://www.reddit.com/r/comfyui/comments/1gq8nx0/comment/m2733hy/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) - "You can use our BEN model commercially without any problem.
+Its under the Apache 2.0 license.
+The only commercial piece is the BEN+Refiner but the BEN_BASE is perfectly fine for commercial use. :)"